 Description Characteristics Objects Of Reasons For UV - Mining UV valued land located outside the gazetted town site which is used primarily for mining purposes and encompasses mining leases, petroleum exploration permits and general purpose mining leases.
 To raise additional revenue to contribute towards higher costs associated with mining activity.
-The mining sector activities require a greater level of non-exclusive services than pastoral activities in the same location and their impact on the community is of a much greater intensity, particularly given the haulage of heavy machinery through the town and its impact on associated infrastructure and the provision of rest/truck parking areas and should contribute to a greater share of the costs of providing infrastructure across the Shire.
-Many of the mining tenements have very small values.
-In order to not only achieve compliance in relation to the number of properties on minimum payments, but to ensure that the minimum payment is reflective of the overall cost of providing services to the community a higher rate in the dollar is imposed.
+The mining sector activities require a greater level of non-exclusive services than pastoral activities in the same location and their impact on the community is of a much greater intensity, particularly given the haulage of heavy machinery through the town and its impact on associated infrastructure and the provision of rest/ruck parking areas and should contribute to a greater share of the costs of providing infrastructure across the Shire.
+Many of the mining tenements have very small values, in order to not only achieve compliance in relation to the number of properties on minimum payments, but to ensure that the minimum payment is reflective of the overall cost of providing services to the community a higher rate in the dollar is imposed.
 UV - Exploration and Prospecting UV valued land located outside the gazetted town site which is used primarily for mining purposes and encompasses exploration and prospecting licences.
-To ensure that there is some equity in the application of the rate in the dollar to these licences, a 50% reduction in comparison to the UV Mining rate in the dollar has been applied.
+To ensure that there is some equity in the application of the rate in the dollar has been applied.
+To ensure that there is some equity in the application of the rate in the dollar has been applied.
+The cost of providing services, facilities and mrastructure across the cost of providing services, facilities and mrastructure across the Sine and could be considered to be vacant land and only when minerals are discovered is it anticipated that the property into a mining lease.
 Many of the mining tenements for exploration and prospecting have very small values and with exploration licences, it is understood that there is a requirement for the licence holder to return half of the land back to the State each year, however there is no such requirement for prospecting licences.
 Exploration and prospecting licences are considered to have a minimal impact on the cost of providing services, facilities and infrastructure across the Shire and could be considered to be vacant land and only when minerals are discovered is it anticipated that the property holder would seek to convert the property into a mining lease.
 UV - Other UV valued land located outside the gazetted town site which is not otherwise rated as Rural Residential, Pastoral, Commercial/Industrial, Rural Agriculture 1, Rural Agriculture 2, Mining or Mining Exploration and Prospecting.
-To ensure that all property owners contribute a minimum amount for the provision of services, facilities and infrastructure regardless of property value.
+To ensure that all property owners contribute a minimum amount for the provision of services, facilities and infrastructure regardless of property value. comparison to the UV Mining rate in the dollar has been applied.
 In order to ensure that there is some equity in the application of the minimum payment to these licences, a 50% reduction in comparison to the UV Mining rate in the dollar has been applied.